13.12. Neural Style Transfer¶

 return np.square(gram(Y_hat) - gram_Y).mean()

-Sometimes, the composite images we learn have a lot of high-frequency noise, particularly bright or dark pixels.
+Sometimes, the learned synthesized image has a lot of high-frequency noise, i.e., particularly bright or dark pixels.
 One common noise reduction method is total variation denoising.
-We assume that \(x_{i, j}\) represents the pixel value at the coordinate \((i, j)\), so the total variance loss is:
+Denote by \(x_{i, j}\) the pixel value at coordinate \((i, j)\).
+Reducing total variation loss

 def tv_loss(Y_hat):